Pedro1234-code/eaglercraft-uwp/README.md

 Known issues:

 - In order to craft in survival mode, you must press X to take half of your item, and keep doing it until you form the craft

+- Xbox One S (probably Xbox One FAT and One X too) just restart when trying to launch the game